space

 Shuen Wan

-A 145-bay golf driving range has been open for use by the public since April 1999.
-For details, please click Golf Driving Range at Shuen Wan
+A 145-bay temporary golf driving range was opened for use by the public from April 1999 to July 2022.
+For details, please click Golf Driving Range at Shuen Wan.
+Subsequently, the site has been granted to a developer under a non-in-situ land exchange* for the development of a private golf course.

 Sai Tso Wan